Cocoa: Co-Planning and Co-Execution with AI Agents: Deployment Study and Results

 \subsubsection{\textbf{\system was most useful for literature synthesis and early-stage project planning}}

-All participants agreed that \system was especially helpful for literature discovery and synthesis.
-P15 found the plan steps involving literature search ``\textit{super useful}'' and the search query generation steps that commonly preceded them to be \textit{``really helpful for refining my thought process because it made me think more carefully about what I'm actually trying to look for.''} P10 also found \system to be \textit{``really helpful with looking for papers''} and that it was \textit{``less burdensome''} to use compared to Google Scholar.
-The combination of plan steps involving search query generation and paper search using those queries left P10 with \textit{``more faith that I was getting a good coverage of the field.''} P3 was impressed by \system's performance on thematic summarization steps: \textit{``[\textsc{Cocoa}] did a really good job at grouping papers that went together.''} P11 also appreciated \system's speed at literature search and synthesis and found it conducive to early-stage explorations: \textit{``if I were to come up with a summary of 20 papers, it takes probably a day, but [in \textsc{Cocoa}] it's around a minute which is really useful to formulate early-stage research ideas.''} Beyond literature search, the structure of the plan was also useful to \textit{``break down tasks and provide a sense of progress''} (P16) and \textit{``identifying important actionable steps I could take with a research problem''} (P12).
+All participants agreed that \system was especially helpful for \textbf{literature discovery and synthesis}.
+This illustrates the value of interleaving human-AI efforts across planning and execution in complex information foraging and sensemaking activities.
+P15 found the structured plan for conducting literature search to be \textit{``really helpful for refining my thought process because it made me think more carefully about what I'm actually trying to look for.''} P10 agreed, and also felt that the combination of plan steps involving search query generation and paper search left them with \textit{``more faith that I was getting a good coverage of the field.''} P11 also appreciated \system's speed at literature search and synthesis and found it \textbf{conducive to early-stage explorations}: \textit{``if I were to come up with a summary of 20 papers, it takes probably a day, but [in \textsc{Cocoa}] it's around a minute which is really useful to formulate early-stage research ideas.''} Beyond literature search, the structure of the plan was also useful to \textit{``break down tasks and provide a sense of progress''} (P16) and \textit{``identifying important actionable steps I could take with a research problem''} (P12).
 Overall, participants found \system valuable in their work, with P3 in particular sharing that \textit{``I have an entire tab in my Google doc where we have stuff from \system.''}